Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 CTA Image - Activities to Support SEL at Home

-Grow students’ decoding skills in reading — anytime, anywhere
+Grow students’ decoding strategies anytime, anywhere

-Kids like Jaz — and adults like you and me — need strong decoding skills to support our reading journeys.
+Kids like Jaz — and adults like you and me — need decoding strategies to support our reading journeys.
 The great news is that decoding skills can grow anytime, anywhere.
 The beauty of a collaborative partnership between home and school is that continuity of learning that follows.
 It takes a village to create the best possible environments for children to thrive, and educators can find excellent allies in their family and surrounding communities.

 Looking for a low-lift, high-impact curriculum that guides your families to support student learning?
 Join an upcoming info session to discover the power of everyday learning moments with ParentPowered’s family engagement programs, designed to grow alongside the kids and families they serve.